Yahweasel/libav.js/README.md

 The `base` option can be used in these options in place of `LibAV.base`, and will override `LibAV.base` if set.

+The `wasmurl` option can be used to override the *full* URL from which to load the WebAssembly (if there is WebAssembly), or the `variant` option can be used to override the variant loaded to be different from the variant that libav.js was compiled with.
+Setting `variant` is useful if you need multiple variants (e.g., one variant to determine what kind of file you have, and then another variant to decode the data in that file), as the frontend is otherwise the same and uses global variables.

 The tests used to determine which features are available are also exported, as `LibAV.isWebAssemblySupported`, `LibAV.isThreadingSupported`, and